Analysis - Greece's new technocrats must win legitimacy

-LONDON In Italy, Eastern Europe and elsewhere, technocratic governments like the one expected to take the reins in Greece have a relatively good record of pushing through reforms seen as tough but necessary.
+LONDON In Italy, Eastern Europe and elsewhere, technocratic governments like the one expected to take the reins in Greece have a relatively good record at pushing through reforms seen as tough but necessary.

 But, experts say, former bureaucrats and policy specialists-turned-rulers have the greatest chance of success when there is national consensus, however reluctant, on what needs to be done.
 There is relatively little sign of this in Greece at present.